What happens next in Liz Truss vs Rishi Sunak leadership contest?

 Final two vying to be PM will make their case to Tory members

-Rishi Sunak and Liz Truss will battle it out over the next six weeks to be the UK’s next prime minister after making it into the final stage of Conservative leadership contest.
+Rishi Sunak and Liz Truss will battle it out over the next six weeks to be the UK’s next prime minister after making it to the final stage of the Conservative leadership contest.

 The first chance for Sunak and Truss to make their pitch to Tory members – and the wider public – comes on Monday evening at 9pm when they face each other on a BBC debate.